 Arlene Greenwood (Part-time Church Administrator)

 Arlene is actively involved in village life in Hillesley where she lives with her two children.
 She was brought up in the Church of Scotland and became a Christian at age 17 at a Billy Graham Mission in Glasgow, before heading to Aberdeen University to study maths.
 Her first job meant a move to Reading and she has been south ever since!
-She enjoys keeping fit by walking, cycling and pilates and also enjoys art, dancing and cooking.
+She enjoys keeping fit by walking, swimming, cycling and pilates and also enjoys art, dancing and cooking.
 She hosts the Hillesley homegroup on Monday evenings.
-She is in the church office on Thursday and Friday mornings.
+She is in the church office on Wednesday, Thursday and Friday mornings.

 Andy Williams (Alpha & Outreach co-ordinator)

 Andy’s story is told in our church anniversary film ‘Don’t Conform, be transformed‘.
 After experiencing the grace and guidance of Jesus during his own transformation he now feels inspired to spread Gods word and introduce others to the love of Jesus.
 Andy lives in Wotton-Under-Edge with his wife Tracy, daughter Jenna and son Leon.
 He is a keen, although far from proficient, golfer and armchair football supporter.
 Who enjoys meals out and spending as much quality time as possible with his family.